Saassoso/SOC-Lab/Wazuh-Agents/README.md

 Each agent will be assigned a unique name and group for better management and will be installed using the appropriate Wazuh agent package and installation commands.

+Wazuh agent enrollment is the process of registering a Wazuh agent to a Wazuh manager.
+This enrollment allows the Wazuh agents to communicate securely with the Wazuh manager and become authorized members of the Wazuh security platform.

 ---

 ## Agents List